eugenioenko/interpreter/readme.md

 ### > [Try it out in playground!](https://eugenioenko.github.io/interpreter/)

 ## statements
-at-script program is build by a list of statements.
+AtScript applications consist of a list of statements.
-The statements implemented so far are:

-- expression
+A statement can span single or multiple lines.

+Statements expression, var, print and return use semicolon ";" as separator.

+Multiple statements can occur on a single line but they have to be separated by a semicolon.

+AtScript interpreter recognizes the following statements:

+#### Declaration
 - var
-- print
-- return
-- block
 - function
 - class

+#### Control Flow
+- block
+- if else
+- return

+#### Loop
 - while
 - do while
+- for

+#### Other
+- expression
-- if else
+- print

 Expression, Var, Print and Return statements require a semicolon `;` at the end as delimiter;

 ## variable definition

+The **var** statement creates a variable and optionally initializes it.
 > `var` *`identifier`* ( `=` *`expression`* ) `;`

-To define a variable use the keyword 'var' folowed by variable name and an optional initialization expression.
+*`identifier`*: can be any alphanumeric word, being the first character a letter.

+*`expression`*: can be any expression that returns a value.

-Default value of all variables is 'null' unless initialization expression is provided.
+Default value of all variables is '**null**' unless initialization expression is provided.

 ```
     var boolean = true;